McKinsey Interview Process: 6 Steps to an Offer (2026)

 Can you solve cases and demonstrate potential?

-Are you a good fit for the office culture?
+Are you a fit for the office culture?
 Are you coachable and collaborative?

-Another important detail: your final round interviewers may review the notes from your first round interviews.
-If you struggled with a specific area (like mental math or structuring), expect them to test you on that again.
+One important detail: your final round interviewers may review the notes from your first round.
+If you struggled with a specific area (like mental math or structuring), expect them to test you on it again.

 If you want personalized feedback on your cases before your final round, my 1-on-1 coaching helps you improve roughly 5x faster than solo practice.